A bun each year keeps the plague away

 The fogaca sits on the table.
 So much history, so much legend, so much culture all captured inside this sweet bread.

 More than 500 years ago (in 1505), the residents of Santa Maria da Feira were plagued by… well, the plague.
 In an attempt to save themselves they began to pray to Saint Sebastian and make an offering to him.
-The food they presented in his honour, a sweet bread, is what became fogaca.
-And since that day, it has become tradition to make the bread and present it as an offering for Saint Sebastian each year.

 “But what about the plague?”
 I hear you ask.
 Well, good question.
 The plague did indeed go away.
 The residents, thinking they had done their job, stopped making the bread for a few years.
 And guess what?
 The plague came back.
 Spooky!
-Since that day, many centuries ago, Santa Maria da Feira has not missed a year and the ceremonies and processions take place every January 20.

 The fogaca is unique to the town – a small community of just over ten thousand people.
 While there are similar foods all over the world, this one has a characteristic recipe.
 Egg, butter, sugar, flour, cinnamon and lemon all combine to make the bread.
 And, when it’s almost completely baked, scissors are used to cut the top to make it rise into four points.
 They represent the four towers of the castle at the centre of the town’s history.